Appendix G. Registered Education Savings Plan provider user guide – Understanding repayments

 G.3.12.3.
 The BCTESG and reason "12"

-A beneficiary can receive the BCTESG only if he and the custodial parents (or legal guardian) are residents of British Columbia at the time of the application.
+The BCTESG can only be paid into an RESP if the beneficiary and the custodial parents (or legal guardian) are residents of British Columbia at the time of the application.
 The subscriber and custodial parent (or legal guardian) must sign a declaration on the BCTESG application form.
 This will confirm that this residency criterion has been satisfied.

 If a promoter learns that an RESP has received a BCTESG payment and the application for BCTESG contained false information concerning the residency criteria: